mvnaol2026/Gravity-Does-Not-Exist/EN/10_chapters_38-42.md

 After ether had been conceptually abandoned, Albert A. Michelson and Edward W. Morley attempted to detect it experimentally — through the so-called “ether wind.”

-The logic was as follows: if the Earth moves through ether, then in the direction of motion light should travel slightly slower, and perpendicular to it — slightly faster, like a boat moving against and with a current.
+The logic was as follows: if the Earth moves through ether, then in the direction of motion light should travel slightly slower, and perpendicular to it — slightly faster.
 No difference was detected.

 And the final conclusion was made — there is no ether.